From CPD to advocacy: How Member Priorities Shifted in 2025

 In February 2025, we shared insights drawn from thousands of unprompted member comments about the value of association membership.
 The message was clear.
 Members do not join casually.
 They belong because associations help them stay capable, informed, supported and represented.

-Analysis of 2025 data shows those fundamentals remain intact.
+Analysis of the latest year of data (2025) data shows those fundamentals remain consistent.
 What has shifted is not the nature of membership value, but the order in which members now prioritise it.

 When members describe, in their own words, the primary benefit of belonging, a clear hierarchy emerges.
 That hierarchy has subtly but meaningfully changed over the past year.